tigrux/traeger/README.md

   [nanobind](https://github.com/wjakob/nanobind).
 * Bindings for a few other languages are provided:
     * Python: for prototyping and testing.
+    * C: for interfacing with other languages like Go.
     * Go: for networking and micro-services.
-    * C: for interfacing with other languages via [FFI](https://doc.rust-lang.org/nomicon/ffi.html).
 * The word Traeger is German for carrier and the name was inspired by the library [immer](https://github.com/arximboldi/immer/).

 # Prerequisites